The Parent Hack

 Try a Rabbit bag / Bag of Trix

-Let's take an example from our friend Trixie, a mother of three.
+Let's take an example from our dear friend Trixie, a mother of three.
 She's a homeschool mom and this is how she goes almost anywhere with the kids.
 Different activities are organized separately for ease of rotation, which she swaps them up every now and then to keep them fresh.
 Come up with your own combo.
 It can be anything to keep little hands busy and brains engaged with constructive play as we find ourselves in moments of waiting.

 Scenario